Rivian Automotive Inc. (RIVN) is ready for next Episode as it posted an annual sales of 55,000 K - News Daemon

 Rivian Automotive Inc. (RIVN) Insider Updates

 Our next focus will be how large-scale investors are participating in this stock of the Auto Manufacturers Industry.
-The insider ownership of Rivian Automotive Inc. is 9.70%, while institutional ownership is 64.00%.
-The most recent insider transaction that took place on Aug 15, was worth 65,342.
-In this transaction Chief Accounting Officer of this company sold 1,753 shares at a rate of $37.27, taking the stock ownership to the 79,666 shares.
-Before that another transaction happened on May 26, when Company’s Director bought 40,000 for $29.31, making the entire transaction worth $1,172,400.
-This insider now owns 92,616 shares in total.
+The insider ownership of Rivian Automotive Inc. is 0.10%, while institutional ownership is 69.20%.
+The most recent insider transaction that took place on Nov 16, was worth 111,650.
+In this transaction Chief Financial Officer of this company sold 3,257 shares at a rate of $34.28, taking the stock ownership to the 77,894 shares.
+Before that another transaction happened on Nov 15, when Company’s Chief Financial Officer sold 14,235 for $34.92, making the entire transaction worth $497,149.
+This insider now owns 81,151 shares in total.

 Rivian Automotive Inc. (RIVN) Performance Highlights and Predictions